-Headwaters in the classroom is a FREE education program led by a member of the Headwaters at Incarnate Word education team.
-We travel to your classroom to provide 45 minutes of environmentally-focused activities.
+Headwaters in the classroom is a free education program led by a member of the Headwaters at Incarnate Word education team.
+We travel to your classroom to provide 45 minutes of environmentally-focused lessons and activities.
 Our lessons teach students about nature, science, and conservation, and are based on the Texas Essential Knowledge and Skills standards.
 We will work with you to provide one to three activities that best accompany your current lesson plans.
 All Headwaters in the classroom visits include a brief history of local Native American culture and the Blue Hole.

 Headwaters in the classroom is designed for students in grades K-6, but grades 7-12 can be accommodated with adequate notice.

 Headwaters, a nonprofit organization, relies on donations and grant funding to provide quality educational experiences.
 A donation of $1 - $3 per student is greatly appreciated when possible, but is not required.

 Headwaters offers a wide range of activities and lessons.
 Listed below are just a few!

 Water quality and Conservation: Water quality and conservation is crucial for every San Antonio resident to understand.
 Starting with the water cycle, students learn about the importance of the Edwards Aquifer and the San Antonio River.
 Older students can learn about how water quality and pH impact wildlife.